amircodel/amircodel/README.md

 ## Projects
 Here are some of the projects you'll find in this repository:
 - [Python_Beginner](https://github.com/amircodel/Python_Beginner): Learning Python at the beginner level.
-- [Python_Advanced](https://github.com/amircodel/Python_Advanced): Learning Python at the advanced level.-
+- [Python_Advanced](https://github.com/amircodel/Python_Advanced): Learning Python at the advanced level.
 ## Contributions
 I believe in the power of collaboration and open-source development.
 I actively contribute to various projects and participate in coding competitions to further enhance my skills and learn from experts.